 After a dreary, uncertain Monday, I needed a slice of comfort.
 I called my husband and told him I was stopping by Liliha Bakery on my way home to get my own birthday cake.
 Liliha Bakery's chantilly cake is one of my favorites.
 When I want chantilly, I don't get it from anywhere else.

 I'm used to seeing lines at Liliha and crowds of people waiting to dine in.
 Monday afternoon there were still a few customers ordering Coco Puffs, but otherwise it was eerily quiet.
 Around Hawaii, eateries were scrambling to lure dwindling customers.
 The worker behind the counter at Liliha's Nimitz location said they were still running normal hours.
-No one realized the world would change on Tuesday, when Gov. Ige would ask restaurants to close their dining rooms and switch to takeout, and Liliha Bakery's branch at Macy's Ala Moana would close.
+No one realized the world would change on Tuesday, when Gov. Ige would ask restaurants to close their dining rooms and switch to takeout, and Liliha Bakery's branch at Macy's Ala Moana would temporarily close.

 All I knew was I wanted chantilly cake.
 Just a slice.
 Even though it was my birthday, we had no refrigerator space for a whole cake.